-How to track your booking conversions with Google Tag Manager and Google Analytics
+How to track your website visitors with Google Tag Manager and Google Analytics

 Having the means to track your visitor from the moment they land on your site, all the way through to clicking on the 'place booking' button on your Anytime Booking page, to being directed to your payment gateway, before finally landing on the booking complete page, is essential.
 It means not only will you know how you can improve the layout and user experience of your website, but where to direct your marketing efforts.